leoEspin/training-k8s-intro/README.md

 # Introduction to Kubernetes/Docker
-This repo contains content for [Aramse](http://aramse.io)'s _Introduction to Kubernetes/Docker_ training.
+This repo contains content for [Aramse](http://aramse.io)'s _Introduction to Kubernetes & Docker_ training.

 ## Prerequisites
 - `git` (to clone this repo)